-Swimming pool water problems can become one of the biggest challenges that we, who are pool operators and owners can come across.
+Pool water problems can become one of the biggest challenges that we, who are pool operators and owners, can come across.
 In fact, operating or owning a pool or spa is a challenge within itself.
-But we get a great feeling of accomplishment whenever we come across a pool related problems and solve them.
+But we get a great feeling of accomplishment whenever we come across swimming pool-related problems and solve them.
 This is a great confidence booster for many of our egos.

 We are more confident when it comes to purchasing the pool chemicals that we need as well as the pool equipment necessary to correct any pool problems.
-As owners and operators of swimming pools and spas, we have to realize that most of these aquatic facilities operate or are apart of an open system.
+As owners and operators of swimming pools and spas, we must realize that most of these aquatic facilities operate or are part of an open system.
 This means that our facilities are widely exposed to elements such as:

 In other words, failure to maintain good pool or spa water chemistry.
-Now a days the majority of the pools and spas around today are monitored automatically.
+Now a days most of the pools and spas around today are monitored automatically.
 Unfortunately, there will be times when these automatic monitoring devices will fail or give false readings.
-This causes a serious problem; especially, if you fail to visually inspect your pool yourself.
+This causes a severe problem; especially if you fail to visually inspect your pool yourself.

-Automatic monitoring equipment are a great addition to the pool/spa industry; however, they can not replace a good human eye that has being trained to recognize potential pool water problems.
+Automatic monitoring equipment is a great adda fantastic addition/spa industry; however, they cannot replace a good human eye that has being trained to recognize potential pool water problems.
 If you do rely on your automatic pool monitoring devices, make sure that you carry out the recommended routine inspection and maintenance of the device/s.